-Program Title: CIP 47.0613 DIESEL TRUCK TECHNOLOGY Student Name: riogiani nue.
-CIF 47.0013 DILJEE TROCK TECHNOLOGI Student Name.
+Program Title: CIP 47.0613 DIESEL TRUCK TECHNOLOGY

+Student Name:

 This document has been designed as a tool to facilitate student placement decisions and provides important information about the program.
 The chart on the reverse side is designed to assist in the identification of necessary skills, present educational levels, and supports, if any, that are needed to foster program success.